maxwneto/sales-management-system/README.md

 ### Main Menu

-1. **Manage Clients**: Allows you to add new clients and view the list of existing clients.
+1. **Manage Clients**: Allows you to add, list, edit, and delete clients.
-2. **Manage Employees**: Allows you to add new employees and view the list of existing employees.
+2. **Manage Employees**: Allows you to add, list, edit, and delete employees.
-3. **Manage Suppliers**: Allows you to add new suppliers and view the list of existing suppliers.
+3. **Manage Suppliers**: Allows you to add, list, edit, and delete suppliers.
-4. **Manage Categories**: Allows you to add new product categories and view the list of existing categories.
+4. **Manage Categories**: Allows you to add, list, edit, and delete product categories.
-5. **Manage Products**: Allows you to add new products, associating them with a category, and view the list of existing products.
+5. **Manage Products**: Allows you to add, list, edit, and delete products, associating them with a category and managing stock levels.
-6. **Manage Sales**: Allows you to register sales, view sales reports, filter sales by date, and view top-selling products and clients.
+6. **Manage Sales**: Allows you to register sales, view sales reports, filter sales by date, view top-selling products, and identify top clients.
 7. **Exit**: Closes the application.

 ### Example Workflow

 1. **Add a Category**: Before adding a product, ensure you have categories set up.
 You can add a category through the "Manage Categories" option.
-2. **Add a Product**: Add a product by selecting a category from the available list, then provide the product name and price.
+2. **Add a Product**: Add a product by selecting a category from the available list, then provide the product name, price, and initial stock quantity.
-3. **Register a Sale**: Once products are added, you can register a sale by selecting a client and the products purchased.
+3. **Register a Sale**: Once products are added, you can register a sale by selecting a client and the products purchased, with automatic stock management.
+4. **View Sales Reports**: After registering sales, you can view comprehensive sales reports, filter by date, and analyze top-performing products and clients.

 ## Project Structure